fightforthefuture/watch-widget/README.md

 # "The Internet Is Watching" Widget

-This is the source code for Battle for the Net's June 11 day of action widget.
-Net neutrality ends June 11th, but the fight has just begun.
+This is the source code for Battle for the Net's Save the Internet Act subcommittee hearing livestream widget.
 [Click here to learn more.](https://www.battleforthenet.com/)

 ## How to install the widget on your site